zohl/ScRead/readme.md

 that type of note is set to `ScRead.Text` (see top left corner on the screenshot).
 There are two fields:

-* Source -- source of the text, e.g. url of an article, a book's name, a chapter's number of a book, etc.
+* Source — source of the text, e.g. url of an article, a book's name, a chapter's number of a book, etc.
-* Text -- the text by itself
+* Text — the text by itself

 ![screen adding text](./static/screen-adding-text.png)

-Then choose `ScRead->Parse texts` menu.
+Then choose `ScRead→Parse texts` menu.
 There are few options:

-* `all` -- Will parse all texts you have added.
+* `all` — Will parse all texts you have added.
 This may take a lot of time and result in enormous amount of cards, so use it wisely.
-* `next one` -- Will parse next one text you have added in chronological order.
+* `next one` — Will parse next one text you have added in chronological order.
-* `next shortest one` -- Will parse next shortest one text you have added.
+* `next shortest one` — Will parse next shortest one text you have added.
 This is recommended option if you add unrelated texts.

 After that new cards will appear.